cesar-ilharco/acl-2020/_pages/calls/papers.md

 August 1-6, 2021  <br>
 [https://2021.aclweb.org/](https://2021.aclweb.org/)<br><br>

-We have received a lot of questions about papers submitted to NAACL 2021 and ICLR 2021:<br>

-<br><br>
 <p align="justify">The Joint Conference of the 59<span style="vertical-align: super;">th</span> Annual Meeting of the Association for
 Computational Linguistics and the 11<span style="vertical-align: super;">th</span> International Joint Conference on Natural Language
 Processing (ACL-IJCNLP 2021) is currently scheduled to take place in Bangkok,